yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration.markdown

 # Overview

 GigaSpaces XAP.NET offers a collection of system properties which can be used to tweak the system's behavior.
-For a list of system properties refer to depanlinkSystem Properties Listtengahlink./system-properties-list.htmlbelakanglink.
+For a list of system properties refer to [System Properties List](./system-properties-list.html).
 This page discusses various options of defining and overriding system properties configuration.

 # Using Application Configuration File

-Like most .NET libraries, GigaSpaces XAP.NET configuration is based on depanlinkApplication Configuration Filestengahlinkhttp://msdn.microsoft.com/en-us/library/ms229689(VS.80).aspxbelakanglink.
+Like most .NET libraries, GigaSpaces XAP.NET configuration is based on [Application Configuration Files](http://msdn.microsoft.com/en-us/library/ms229689(VS.80).aspx).
 To set system properties via the configuration file:

 1. Add an Application Configuration File to your project (if your project already contains such a file skip this step):